 A Broad Spectrum sunscreen protects you from both UVA and UVB rays.

 *Full Spectrum is a newer term that you may have seen on SPF products.
 However, there is no legally regulated definition of full spectrum, so do your research to understand how the product claiming it is defining the term.

-The recommended amount of sunscreen for the average person is 1 Fl Oz.
-A simple way to remember how much sunscreen to apply is imagine the amount of sunscreen that would fit in a shot glass or the size of a golf ball.
+The recommended amount of sunscreen for the average person is 1 fluid ounce.
+A simple way to remember how much sunscreen to apply is to imagine the amount of sunscreen that would fit in a shot glass or the size of a golf ball.

-Sunscreen should be applied 15 minutes before sun exposure and reapplied every 2 hours or immediately after swimming, sweating or drying off.
+Sunscreen should be applied 15 minutes before sun exposure and reapplied every 2 hours or immediately after swimming, sweating or towel drying.